eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 > [!NOTE]
 > This topic is open for collaboration on a separate branch

-# Overview
+# Execution Layer Specifications

+The Execution Layer Client is built upon a variety of distinct specifications, each detailed in various documents and contributing uniquely to its overall functionality.
+This document seeks to offer a thorough analysis of each specification, delving deep into their respective roles and contributions.
+For insights into how these specifications are synergistically integrated within the Execution Layer Client, please refer to the companion document, [Execution Layer Architecture](/wiki/EL/el-architecture.md).

+This document will provide annotations for the following specifications:

+- EELS
+- Engine API
+- Devp2p
+- JSON-RPC

+## Ethereum Execution Layer Specification (EELS)

-The Execution Layer focuses exclusively on executing the state transition function (STF).
+The Execution Layer, from the EELS perspective, focuses exclusively on executing the state transition function (STF).
 This role encompasses addressing two primary questions[¹]:

 - Is it possible to append the block to the end of the blockchain?
 - How does the state change as a result?